paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 1. **Spaced repetition:** Spaced repetition algorithms optimize when to retrieve a certain item in order to not foget this and move it to long term memory.
-This is especially employed in flash card systems such as Anki.
+This is used in flash card systems such as Anki.
 2. **Procedularization:** Procedures (e.g. riding a bycicle) are forgotten much more slowly than abstract facts.
-Another observation on this is "muscle memory" for keyboard shortcuts or passwords.
+Another case is "muscle memory" for keyboard shortcuts or passwords.
     Learning skills to the level where they become automatic procedures is useful in preventing forgetting.
 3. **Overlearning:** Once a small skill or fact is fully learned,